yagosys/202301/userguide/08-calico/multiplenode/task.md

-- # Heading 1 install calico
+- # 2 install calico

 *let's use Calico Tigera Operator to install calico , The Calico Tigera Operator is a Kubernetes operator designed to simplify the installation and management of the Calico networking and network policy solution on Kubernetes clusters.
 Calico is an open-source networking and network policy solution for Kubernetes and other cloud-native platforms.*